 Getting a learning disability diagnosis

 Before applying for a care needs assessment you should get a formal diagnosis for a learning disability.
 Contact the Adult learning disability community health service.

-If you have social care needs, but don't have a formal learning disability diagnosis you can still contact Kirklees Council Gateway to care to apply for a care needs assessment.
+If you have social care needs, but don't have a formal learning disability diagnosis you can still contact the Community Health and Social Care Hub to apply for a care needs assessment.
 The assessment will be completed or passed to the care management team for the area where you live.